Duet3D/ClosedLoopTuningPlugin/README.md

 To install the plugin into Duet Web Control (DWC):

 1. Navigate to the [latest release](https://github.com/Duet3D/Closed-Loop-Plugin/releases) and download the `closed-loop-plugin.zip` asset
-2. Upload the zip folder to DWC by using the 'upload system files' button in the 'system' area.
+2. Upload the zip folder to DWC by using the 'upload system files' button in the 'system' area
 3. Follow the on-screen instructions for installing the plugin
 4. Navigate to Setting > Machine Specific > Machine Specific Plugins and click the 'Start' button
 5. A 'closed loop' option should appear in the left sidebar - you're ready to start tuning!